All parents should receive a 'child payment' for the first five years of a child's life, a new report says.

 The child payment recommended would be universal for the first five years of a child's life and then targeted to those who most needed it.

-It would be at its highest rate during infancy - around $125 - $150 a week - and then decrease as a child grew up.
+It would be at its highest rate during infancy - about $125 - $150 a week - and then decrease as a child grew up.

 It would replace the Family Tax Credit, Minimum Family Tax Credit, Parental Tax Credit and Childcare Allowance.